 [E] Scroll bar

 You can also right-click a slicer to change its properties, such as formula name, header, caption, sorting, and empty cells.
-For example, you may prefer to have the Years slicer sort in descending order.
+For example, you may prefer to have the Years slicer sorted in descending order.
 Additionally, you can filter out items with no data.

 Making Multiple Selections